Skip to main content

 Technical Analysis

 CVE-2026-32705 is a stack-based buffer overflow vulnerability identified in the PX4-Autopilot software, a widely used open-source flight control solution for drones.
-The vulnerability exists in the BST telemetry probe component prior to version 1.17.0-rc2.
-Specifically, the probe writes a string terminator based on a length value (dev_name_len) provided by the connected device without performing adequate bounds checking.
-If a malicious BST device reports an excessively large dev_name_len, it can cause a stack overflow in the driver code.
-This overflow can lead to a task crash, resulting in denial of service, or potentially allow an attacker to execute arbitrary code with the privileges of the affected process.
-The vulnerability is classified under CWE-121 (stack-based buffer overflow).
-The CVSS v3.1 base score is 6.8, reflecting a medium severity level with high impact on confidentiality, integrity, and availability.
-The attack vector is physical or local network access to the telemetry interface, with no privileges or user interaction required.
-The flaw has been addressed in PX4-Autopilot version 1.17.0-rc2 by implementing proper bounds checking on the dev_name_len value.
-No public exploits or active exploitation have been reported to date, but the vulnerability poses a risk to drone operations relying on vulnerable PX4 versions.
+The vulnerability exists in the BST telemetry probe component, which handles device telemetry data.
+Specifically, prior to version 1.17.0-rc2, the probe writes a string terminator based on a length value (dev_name_len) provided by the connected device without performing adequate bounds checking.
+A malicious BST device can exploit this by reporting an excessively large dev_name_len, causing the software to write beyond the allocated stack buffer.
+This overflow can lead to a task crash or potentially allow an attacker to execute arbitrary code with the privileges of the PX4 flight control process.
+The vulnerability does not require authentication or user interaction but does require the attacker to be able to communicate with the BST telemetry interface, which may be local or network-exposed depending on deployment.
+The CVSS v3.1 score of 6.8 reflects a medium severity with high impact on confidentiality, integrity, and availability, but limited attack vector (physical or network proximity).
+The issue was publicly disclosed on March 13, 2026, and fixed in PX4-Autopilot version 1.17.0-rc2.
+No known exploits have been reported in the wild to date.
+This vulnerability highlights the risks of trusting device-provided input lengths without validation in embedded and drone control software.

 Potential Impact